 Please contact the faculty/staff leaders directly for information about participating in a specific program.
-Programs below listed in chronological order, starting in July 2014.
+Programs below listed in chronological order, starting in Fall 2016.

 - Partners in Health and Safety

 - Embracing the Somali Experience in Midwestern Public Schools

 - "Lub Neej Tshiab" - A New Beginning

 - Selma Project

 - HIST 345: Civil Rights and American Memory

 - New York City Aspiring Artists

 - Shriner's Hospital Education/Nursing Collaboration

 - Hmong Cultural Practices and Ceremonial Immersion